space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - Registered User
     - indication in header that current user is signed in along with their username
     - includes links to landing page, user's history page, user's add a meal page, and logout
+    - includes a button that triggers the 'recommended' functionality, narrowing down / sorting the listed results
     - ![mealRecommenderLandingRegisteredUser](images/mealRecommender/mealRecommenderLandingRegisteredUser.png)

 #### Logout (only registered users)